nanvel/blog/2020/07/ruby.md

 (?:) - Groups without capturing text.
 (?<name> re) - Groups, captures text, labels.
-\k<name> - Matches the same text that matched the named captured group name. re* - Matches zero or more occurences. re+ - Matches one or more occurences. re? - Matches zero or one occurences. re{n} - Matches exactly n occurences. re{n,} - Matches n or more occurences. re{n,m} - Matches n to m occurences.
+\k<name> - Matches the same text that matched the named captured group name. re* - Matches zero or more occurrences. re+ - Matches one or more occurrences. re? - Matches zero or one occurrences. re{n} - Matches exactly n occurrences. re{n,} - Matches n or more occurrences. re{n,m} - Matches n to m occurrences.
 ^ - Beginning of line anchor.
 $ - End of line.
 \A - Beginning of string.
-\z or \Z (bfore newline) - End of string.
+\z or \Z (before newline) - End of string.
 \G - Last match finished.
 ```